alcunha/filtering-empty-camera-trap-images/README.md

 | Efficientdet-D0      | 512x512     | 4631ms  | -       |

 *The entries show average latency over 50 runs.
 Results are from models trained on SS-Site, but the latency is similar for the other datasets.

+### Citation

+If you find this code useful in your research, please consider citing:

+    @article{cunha2021filtering,
+        title={Filtering Empty Camera Trap Images in Embedded Systems}, author={Fagner Cunha and Eulanda M. dos Santos and Raimundo Barreto and Juan G. Colonna}, year={2021},
+        journal={arXiv preprint arXiv: 2104.08859}
+    }

 ### Contact